-This training is provided annually to student Community Assistants (CA's) by the Office of Campus Safety.
-The CA's are trained by Campus Safety personnel on how to protect themselves when handling an incident and procedures for notifying the Office of Campus Safety.
-This training educates CA's about how to handle incidents that they can manage, as well as explain what is expected of CA's during incidents being handled by Campus Safety.
+This training is provided annually to student Community Assistants (CAs) by the Office of Campus Safety.
+The CAs are trained by Campus Safety personnel on how to protect themselves when responding to an incident and procedures for notifying the Office of Campus Safety.
+This training teaches CAs how to oversee incidents that they can manage, as well as explain what is expected of CAs during incidents being responded to by Campus Safety.
 Among the topics discussed are incident management in conjunction with Campus Safety for several types of crimes, and crime prevention techniques to protect the resident students within their residence halls.
-All CA's participate in the Colleges' Campus Security Authority (CSA) training program.
+All CAs participate in the HWS Campus Security Authority (CSA) "Super CSA" training program.